The Carol Burnett Show: Background

 After discussion with her husband Joe Hamilton, in the last week of the fifth year of the contract, Burnett decided to call the head of CBS Michael Dann and exercise the clause.
 Dann, explaining that variety is a "man's genre", offered Burnett a sitcom called Here's Agnes.
 Burnett had no interest in doing a sitcom, and because of the contract, CBS was obliged to give Burnett her own variety show.

-The popular and long-running variety show that resulted not only established Burnett as a television superstar, but it also made her regular supporting cast household names.
+The popular and long-running variety show not only established Burnett as a television superstar, but it also made her regular supporting cast household names.
 It was nominated for 70 Emmys and won 25 times.

 Production

 Cast

 In addition to Carol Burnett, the cast consisted of: